RohanG610/C-study-DS-and-OOP-/README.md

 # AnotherBoringCPPprojects
-It just contain stupid, and boring C++ project, that I am working on.
+I am maintaining my journey for learning and mastering  C++.
 I am using VScode and g++ complier.